Issue: Shutdown Prevention and Economic Impact

 - The October 2013 shutdown had a tremendous impact on museums:

-- The National Park Service estimates that $500 million in visitor spending was lost, causing significant economic damage to communities surrounding national parks and monuments.
+- The National Park Service estimated that $500 million in visitor spending was lost, causing significant economic damage to communities surrounding national parks and monuments.

 - The Smithsonian Institution lost $4 million in store, theater, and special events revenue.